 - New cedar shake roof was applied once the roof system was repaired

 - Most 20th century interior construction was removed leaving the historical envelope intact

 - Exterior primed and painted, stained in 2014

 - Cement flooring added to western part of barn, wood from Navy Ship Yard (circa 1900’s) preserved in eastern section

 - Electricity installed in 2014

-- Current Somerset County Historic Grant project includes installing a “store front” door inside the north barn doors to allow greater use of the barn in the colder weather, installing flooring in the drop stalls, preserving the flap doors between the barn and the drop stalls, additional lighting interior and exterior, installing steps to the drop stalls, extending the ADA walkway to the driveway.
+- In 2016, we completed installation of the “store front” door inside the north barn doors to allow greater use of the barn in the colder weather, flooring in the drop stalls, preservation of the flap doors between the barn and the drop stalls, additional lighting interior and exterior, steps to the drop stalls, and completed the ADA walkway to the driveway.

 Work to be done

 - Determine if installation of plumbing and HVAC is required, plan for restrooms